 The weight machine group had improved their strength by 57% while the free weight group had improved their strength by a whopping 115%.

 I don’t know about you but I’ll take double the results in the same amount of time any day.

-Not only that but balance improved by 245% in the free weight group versus a miniscule 45% in the machine group.
+Not only that but balance improved by 245% in the free weight group versus a minuscule 45% in the machine group.

-And if we know anything about balance it’s that a symmetrically developed body with good balance is an injury proof body.
+And if we know anything about balance it’s that an asymmetrically developed body with good balance is an injury-proof body.
 And if that’s not enough we can take one more thing from this study.